YORK City’s move for Stevenage Borough striker Iyseden Christie has fallen through.

 Under Blue Square Premier rules, clubs cannot recall players who have joined other teams on half-season or season-long loan deals.

-Christie’s switch to Northamptonshire, however, was a short-term loan extended after one month, meaning Stevenage would be within their rights to request his return and sanction a similar move to the Minstermen.
+Christie’s switch to Northamptonshire, however, was a short-term loan extended after one month, meaning Stevenage would be within their rights to request his return and sanction a similar move to

 City boss Walker will now continue his search for a new forward ahead of Saturday’s home match with Rushden and Diamonds.